gophercoders/website/content/about-us.md

 taught us some more.
 The combination of our curiosity and an inspiring teacher lead us to careers in IT.

-Over this time computers have become vastly more powerful and common place so the need for programmers has increased.
+Over this time computers have become vastly more powerful and common so the need for programmers has increased.
 But, there are less pupils interested in the subject both at school and university level.

 As an industry we need more young people to be interested in the subject at an early age.
-We could all program by the age of eleven, so why can't the pupils or today do that too?
+We could all program by the age of eleven, so why can't the pupils of today do that too?
 We set out the answer this question.

 ### Why did we choose Go?

 Within Kulawe we have used Go to create a number of programs to solve the business problems we have.
 We like coding in Go a lot.
 It is very easy to use, allows us to solve problems in interesting ways, and has made us more productive.
-Wherever possible we try and use Go in our and or clients projects.
+Wherever possible we try and use Go in our and our clients projects.

 There as also been a debate within the Go community about using Go as a teaching language.
 Some people have used Go to teach specific programming concepts, but